-Applicable Legislation and Policy EPR Code Enviror nmental Performance Requirement Phase NV5 Establis sh vibration guidelines to protect utility assets Construction 1 nd below ground utility assets (EPR GM3) and consult with asset owners to asset integrity.
-In all cases the asset owner's criteria takes precedence.
-Standa pipewo the ass Where construction vibration guidelines are not proposed by the asset owner, reference should be made to the relevant sections of German Standard DIN 4150 - Part 3 - Structural Vibration in Buildings - Effects on Structures (2016) for guideline assessment procedures for buried bipework or underground infrastructure.
-The integrity of the asset should be reviewed and assessed (by the contractor, in conjunction with the asset owner) to confirm these values are appropriate.
-If necessary, based on this assessment, limits must be reduced to the level necessary to maintain asset integrity. r vibration levels during construction to demonstrate comp lemented if guidelines are not met.
-Where necessary rectify liance with agreed vibration guidelines.
-Identify contingency measures to y any defects that are attributable to the project.
-1 erview of the key vibration guidelines values is presented be ses, clarifies and sometimes modifies the tables below must elow.
-In all cases, the supporting documentation within the Standard which tbe considered.
-Table 2 Guideline values for vi, max, for evaluating the effects of short-term vibration on the lining of underground cavities Line Lining material Guideline values for vi, max in mm/s perpendicular to lining surface 1 Reinforced or sprayed concrete, tubbing segments 80 2 Concrete, stone 60 3 Masonry 40 but not The guideline values were measured during nearby mine bla to any associated installations.
-3 Guideline values for vi, max, for evaluating the effects of s asting operations and apply only to the lining of underground structures, hort-term vibration on buried pipework Line Lining material Guideline values for vi, max in mm/s perpendicular to lining surface 1 Steel, welded 100 2 Vitrified clay, concrete, reinforced concrete, prestressed concrete, metal (with or without flange) 80 3 Masonry, plastics 50 ,
+Applicable Legislation and Policy EPR Code Enviror nmental Performance Requirement Phase NV5 Establi Establish vibration guidelines to protect utility assets owners re and below ground utility assets (EPR GM3) and consult with asset is to maintain asset integrity.
+In all cases the asset owner's criteria Germa proced contrac n Standard DIN 4150 - Part 3 - Structural Vibration in E ures for buried pipework or underground infrastructure. he asset owner, reference should be made to the relevant sections of Buildings - Effects on Structures (2016) for guideline assessment.
+The integrity of the asset should be reviewed and assessed (by the se values are appropriate.
+If necessary, based on this assessment, t integrity.
+1 = mpliance with agreed vibration guidelines.
+Identify contingency necessary rectify any defects that are attributable to the project. rview of the key vibration guidelines values is presented and which describes, clarifies and sometimes modifies the d below.
+In all cases, the supporting documentation within the e tables below must be considered.
+Table 2 2 Guideline values for vi, max, for evaluating the effects of short-term vibration on the lining of underground cavities Line Lining material Guideline values for vi, max in mm/s perpendicular to lining surface 1 Reinforced or sprayed concrete, tubbing segments 80 2 Concrete, stone 60 - 3 Masonry 40 - structu The guideline values were measured during nearby miners, but not to any associated installations.
+Guideline values for vi, max, for evaluating the effects e blasting operations and apply only to the lining of underground of short-term vibration on buried pipework - Line Lining material Guideline values for vi, max in mm/s perpendicular to lining surface 1 Steel, welded 100 2 Vitrified clay, concrete, reinforced concrete, prestressed concrete, metal (with or without flange) 80 1 1 İ 50 - [